herbertjones/nushell-ts-mode/README.md

 Warning: I just threw this together and haven't used it much yet.
 (2023-08-05)  Not yet polished.

 ## Features

 * Syntax highlighting
 * Indentation
+* Completion
+  * Using completion-at-point-functions
+  * Using known keywords
+  * Simple variable completion using tree-sitter variable query

 ![example highlighting](images/sample.png)